jcwhitehead/covUK/README.md

 *As of August 3 PHE has released a high-quality live [dashboard](https://coronavirus.data.gov.uk/) and changed its data API.
-As a result my scripts have been retired, and the plots below are frozen as they were generated on 3 August, and will no longer update daily.*
+As a result my scripts have been retired, and the plots below will no longer update daily.*

 # covUK